The Aviation Blog – Who, why, and how!

 Our advice, pick two or three of these that interest you, and spend a few minutes of downtime catching up on your reading.
 (I always read when I’m waiting for something – waiting in line at the car wash, waiting for an airplane, etc.)

-If you decide to start a blog of your own but are concerned about the time commitment, ABCI offers the following services for aviation companies:
+If you decide to start an aviation blog of your own but are concerned about the time commitment, ABCI offers the following services for aviation companies:

 - Search Engine Optimization